mustafa-5493/gunshot-detector/README.md

 ```

 **Parameters:** 782,082
 **Why CNN and not LSTM/Transformer:** Spectrograms are images.
 CNNs find spatial patterns in images.
-Treating audio as a 2D representation is more sample-efficient and faster to train than raw sequence modeling — a deliberate architectural choice, not a default.
+Treating audio as a 2D representation is more sample-efficient and faster to train than raw sequence modeling.

 ---